AI holds immense potential to transform legal profession: CJI DY Chandrachud

 New Delhi, April 13

-Noting that Artificial Intelligence (AI) holds immense potential to transform the way legal professionals work, CJI DY Chandrachud on Saturday said it represented the next frontier of innovation, promising to revolutionize various domains with its ability to analyse vast amounts of data, recognize patterns, and make decisions with increasing autonomy.
+Noting that artificial intelligence (AI) holds immense potential to transform the way legal professionals work, CJI DY Chandrachud on Saturday said it represented the next frontier of innovation, promising to revolutionise various domains with its ability to analyse vast amounts of data, recognise patterns, and make decisions with increasing autonomy.

+The era of maintaining the status quo is behind us; it is time to embrace evolution within our (legal) profession.
+CJI DY Chandrachud

-“In the field of law, this translates to the potential for AI to expedite and streamline justice delivery,” the CJI said while addressing at a two-day conference on ‘Technology and Dialogue’ between the supreme courts of India and Singapore here.
+“In the field of law, this translates to the potential for the AI to expedite and streamline justice delivery,” the CJI said while addressing a two-day conference on ‘Technology and Dialogue’ between the Supreme Courts of India and Singapore here.

-Emphasising that the full realisation of AI’s potential thus hinged on global collaboration and cooperation, the CJI said, “The capacity-building and training play a crucial role in ensuring the ethical and effective utilisation of AI technologies… capacity-building initiatives can foster a culture of responsible innovation, where stakeholders prioritize the ethical implications of AI development and deployment.”
+Emphasising that the full realisation of AI’s potential thus hinged on global collaboration and cooperation, the CJI said, “Capacity-building and training play a crucial role in ensuring the ethical and effective utilisation of AI technologies.
+Capacity-building initiatives can foster a culture of responsible innovation, where stakeholders prioritise the ethical implications of AI development and deployment.”

-Chief Justice of Singapore Sundaresh Menon and several judges and experts were attending the conference.
+Chief Justice of Singapore Sundaresh Menon and several judges and experts were present at the conference.

-The CJI said, “Recent studies such as the Risk Outlook report 2023 conducted by the Solicitors Regulation Authority, United Kingdom reveal that three-quarters of the largest solicitor’s law firms are already utilizing AI in their research endeavours.
+The CJI said, “Recent studies, such as the Risk Outlook report, 2023, conducted by the Solicitors Regulation Authority, United Kingdom, reveal that three-quarters of the largest solicitor’s law firms are already utilising AI in their research endeavours.
 This trend is now extending to small and medium firms, signalling a broader shift towards the mainstream adoption of AI-powered tools across the legal landscape.”

 “These instances show that we cannot avoid the question of using AI in court adjudication.
 The integration of AI in modern processes, including court proceedings, raises complex ethical, legal, and practical considerations that demand a thorough examination,” he said.